 “Immediately you can tell that he has the gift to silence a room with minimal effort or noise, with a typically old- fashioned, genuine folk voice that comes complete with an insightful and understated writing technique.” – Stereofox

 An introspective singer-songwriter, Riley Pearce often writes about his difficulty coping with change and his love-hate relationship with nostalgia.
 With family spread across the globe and his own stretches of living in a number of different cities, Riley’s lyrics reflect that all too human need for connection.
-His honest songwriting, and relatable storytelling has resonated both in Australia and overseas, with over 50 million streams to date and a healthy touring schedule.
+His honest songwriting, and relatable storytelling has resonated both in Australia and overseas, with over 60 million streams to date and a healthy touring schedule.

 Created in a world first collaboration between founding partners Sounds Australia, Showcase Scotland Expo and Canada’s East Coast Music Association (ECMA), along with 11 other export organisations and showcase events from around the world, Global …